General education at Earlham

 OR

-• Taking and passing one analysis-based course (carrying two or more semester hours) designated as a wellness course AND completing two wellness activity-based courses.
+• Taking and passing one analysis-based course designated as a wellness course AND completing two wellness activity-based courses.

-Note: Participating and successfully completing a season of a sport fulfills half of the wellness requirement (either two wellness activity-based courses or one analysis-based course—carrying two or more semester hours—designated as a wellness course).
+Note: Participating and successfully completing a season of a varsity sport fulfills half of the wellness requirement (counts as two wellness activities).
 Participating and successfully completing two seasons of a sport completes the wellness requirement.
-Club sports may only be counted one time toward the requirement and equine studies may count for two wellness activities.
+Club sports may be counted as one wellness activity.

 Earlham’s emphasis on community entails a recognition of the individual’s responsibility for the society’s overall approach to wellness.
 Therefore, Wellness courses focus on a practical approach to the cultural dimensions of health and wellness, including issues of social location and social justice, and incorporate training in how to access and assess information related to wellness.
 Classroom work may be supplemented by student participation in experiential co-curricular workshops or programs on such topics as sexuality, substance abuse, eating disorders, use of performance-enhancing drugs in athletics, the use of prayer or stress management.